collinvandyck/gpterm/README.md

 # Getting Started

-Because it uses the OpenAPI API, and API key is required before you can start:
+Because it uses the OpenAI API, an API key is required before you can start:

 	# set api key
 	gpterm auth